 Other areas of counselling I deal with

 Mindfulness, Personal Development, Trainee Counsellor Support and Development.

-My fees are £45 for individuals and £55 for couples for a session of 50 minutes which can be paid by cash or cheque at the start of the session or by direct bank transfer.
-I offer concessions for students and others by negotiation where there a particular need for this.
+My fees are £55 for individuals and £65 for couples for a Counselling session.
+Sessions last 50 minutes for individuals and 1 hour for couples.
+Clinical Supervision fees are £60 for an hour.
+For organisational Supervision fees, please enquire.
+Fees can be paid by cash or cheque at the start of the session or by direct bank transfer during Covid-19.
+I offer some concessions for students and others by negotiation where there a particular need for this.
 I review my fees annually.